Vivekpadavale11/potato_plant_Disease_prediction/README.md

 ---

 ## 📂 Project Overview
 Potato crops are often affected by fungal and bacterial diseases.
-This project aims to automate the detection of these diseases using image classification techniques in deep learning.
+This project aims to automate the detection of these diseases using deep learning image classification.

+The trained model is deployed using **Gradio** for an interactive web interface.

 ---

 ## 🚀 Features
 - Image preprocessing and data augmentation
-- CNN model built with **TensorFlow/Keras**
+- CNN model built with **TensorFlow / Keras**
-- Trained on the **PlantVillage** dataset
 - Achieved ~97% validation accuracy
-- Easy model testing with new images
+- Deployed with **Gradio (Hugging Face Spaces)**
+- Allows real-time image upload and prediction

 ---

 ## 🧰 Tech Stack
 - **Python**
 - **TensorFlow / Keras**
+- **Gradio**
 - **NumPy**
+- **Pillow**
 - **Matplotlib**
-- **OpenCV**
 - **scikit-learn**

 ---